IrinaSfv/IrinaSfv/README.md

 * 🪄 I try to write well-readable and clean code
 * 🆕 I'm eager to learn new frameworks and expand my tech stack
 * 📌 To reach my goals, I do:
-  * Work on my pet projects
+  * Work on my own pet projects
-  * read professional books and watch educational videos.
+  * Read professional books and watch educational videos.
 For example, now I've been reading the book "Grokking Algorithms" and watching video lectures of the CS50 course
-  * Listen to mentors and code reviewers on the [Yandex.Practicum platform](https://practicum.com/)
+  * Study at [Yandex.Practicum](https://practicum.com/) school and listen carefully to mentors and code reviewers
   <!-- * [I solve problems on CodeWars](https://www.codewars.com/users/IreneSfv) -->

 ## My current tech stack: